kera-cudmore/seaside-sewing/README.md

 #### Checkout Page

 The checkout page is broken into two sections, a delivery information section and an order summary section.The delivery information section provides inputs for the user to enter their name, email and phone number, a delivery section contains inputs for the address and a dropdown to select their country.
-If the user is logged in and has filled out their profile, information from the profile will be prepopulated in this form, for a faster checkout experience.
+If the user is logged in and has filled out their profile, information from the profile will be pre-populated in this form, for a faster checkout experience.
 The user is also given a checkbox at the bottom of the delivery information which allows them to save the information they have input in their profile for future use.

 If a user is not signed during checkout, instead of the checkbox, they will be given the options to either create an account or login if they already have one.
 This is optional - as users can checkout as a guest, however this means that they will not be able to view their previous orders on the site.

 The last section is the payment information section.
 Payments are processed by Stripe and to facilitate payment, a user needs to input their card details into the payment box.
 If the details are invalid a warning will be displayed under the payment box giving the user feedback on what the error was.

 Beneath the payment section are an adjust bag button which takes the user back to their bag and a complete order button which processes their payment.
-Underneath the buttons the user is reminded that their card will be charged the grand total amound.
+Underneath the buttons the user is reminded that their card will be charged the grand total amount.

 The order summary section contains an image, name, quantity and subtotal for each item in the bag, along with an order total, delivery fee and the grand total.